sourcegraph/handbook/content/people-ops/employment_verification.md

     - you will receive an email from Truework at your Sourcegraph email address to review the report and comment

 If a phone call is required, please share our company phone number, (650) 273-5591, and notify people-ops@sourcegraph.com that you will need a verbal verification of employment.

+If you have any questions about Truework, you can reach out to the People Ops team at the [#people-ops](https://sourcegraph.slack.com/archives/CQAGQKC4A) Slack channel or people-ops@sourcegraph.com.